 Haul Routes: Deliveries to the construction sites and excavated material from the project will be moved along pre-selected haul routes.
 Most of the routes are along relatively busy streets with primarily commercial and industrial land uses.
 There are some intermixed office space and residential land uses along several of the planned haul routes.
-Because the daytime traffic on the haul routes is relatively heavy, it is not anticipated that the increase in daytime traffic would cause any impacts.
-However, nighttime muck hauling, if necessary, could be the source of noise impacts in the following areas: Fourth Street, one block on Howard Street, and Brannan Street near Fourth Street.
+Because of the relatively high volumes of existing traffic on the haul routes during the daytime, the addition of construction trucks would not increase total traffic volumes to the extent that they would increase overall noise to levels that would create noise impacts at sensitive receptors along the routes.
+At nighttime, when existing traffic volumes are lower than during the day, the addition of construction trucks could influence traffic volumes to the extent that noise impacts would occur in the following areas: Fourth Street, one block on Howard Street, and Brannan Street near Fourth Street.